Pause & Deserve

 What It Is

 I had never opened Unreal Engine before this.
-Gave myself 8 weeks to learn it by building something from scratch - code, audio, level design, everything solo.
-The result is a horror game built around one bad deal: you can pause to freeze the enemy for 5 seconds, but every time you do, it gets 20% faster than it already was.
+Gave myself 8 weeks to learn it by building something from scratch: code, audio, level design, solo.
+The result is a horror game built around one bad deal: you can pause to freeze the enemy for 5 seconds, but each pause makes it 20% faster than it already was.
 That compounds.
 Use it five times and the thing is running at roughly 2.5x its original speed.
 Safety now costs you later.

-Audio carries the whole experience - there are barely any visuals telling you what to do.
-I built the atmosphere entirely from foley and field recordings, handled spatial audio through UE5's HRTF plugin, and used MetaSounds for the SFX with Sound Cues for triggers.
+Audio is the main navigation and threat layer - there are barely any visual markers telling you what to do.
+I built the atmosphere from foley and field recordings, handled spatial audio through UE5's HRTF plugin, and used MetaSounds for the SFX with Sound Cues for triggers.
 The technical breakdown is below.

 Pause & Deserve - Gameplay